microsoft/weblogic-on-azure/cluster/README.md

    * Enter the Database Password as 'Secret123!'
 * Click Next.
 * In "Azure Active Directory", leave "Connect to Active Directory" with `No` selected.
+* Click Next.
+* In "Elasticsearch and Kibana" use these values, please note to enable these feature, your selected Virtual Machines must have at lease 2.5GB memory [Learn more](https://azure.microsoft.com/en-us/overview/linux-on-azure/elastic/).
+   * <span style="color: red;">Step to create a Elasticsearch account?</span>
+   * Toggle "Export logs to Elasticsearch" to `Yes`.
+   * Specify "Elasticsearch endpoint URL" to be some URL like 'https://example.location.azure.elastic-cloud.com:9243'.
+   * Specify "Elasticsearch User Name" to be the user name you Elasticsearch account user name.
+   * Specify "Password for Elasticsearch account" to be the user name you Elasticsearch account password.
+   * For "WebLogic Server logs to export", select at lease one log to export to Elasticsearch.
 * Click Next:Review + create
    * On the Summary blade you must see "Validation passed".
 If you don't see this, you must troubleshoot and resolve the reason.
 After you have done so, you can continue.
    * On the final screen, click Create.